-Typically, in order to get a ruling everyone is entitled to notice and an opportunity to be heard before a judge makes a ruling that can impact them.
+Typically, to get a ruling, everyone is entitled to notice and an opportunity to be heard before a judge makes a ruling that can impact them.

-This is why as stated earlier an affidavit or affidavits should be attached that go into detail of the nature of the harm to the child.
+This is why, as stated earlier, an affidavit or affidavits should be attached that go into detail about the nature of the harm to the child.

-This is necessary because it is the only evidence that a judge has to grant you what you are asking for.
+This is necessary because it is the only evidence that a judge has to grant you what you ask for.
 There has been no hearing on the evidence.
-At some future date there will be a hearing but depending the situation this procedure makes it possible to get emergency relief.
+There will be a hearing at some future date, but depending on the situation, this procedure makes it possible to get emergency relief.

-What types of things would the court consider as “immediate danger and harm?”
+What types of things would the court consider “immediate danger and harm?”